-To return to the Management page, click the red exit symbol.
+To return to the Home page, click the red exit symbol.

-Uncheck the box to use the "soft" calibration settings.
-This allows you to adjust the calibration of MiRo's servos a small amount in software, using the sections "Kinematic Motors" and "Cosmetic Motors".
-Press the left/right or up/down arrows to adjust the calibration point, or click the red/blue arrows to test that motor.
+You can adjust the calibration of MiRo's motors precisely in software, using the sections "Kinematic Motors" and "Cosmetic Motors" on this page.
+Press the left/right or up/down arrows to adjust the calibration point, or click the back-and-forth arrows to test that motor.

 The mechanical calibration point for each motor is listed below.
 Some calibration adjustments require the removal of the body shell to observe them.
 Adjust calibration until the mechanical statements below hold true.

-- The head is positioned with its midline at right angles to the neck lift member.
+- The head is positioned with its midline at right angles to the vertical of the neck.

 - The head is pointing directly forward.

 - The servo horn driving tail droop is horizontal.

 - The eyelid of each eye covers half of the camera lens.